 In order to accommodate the work required to switch to a new frequency, some stations are currently operating on auxiliary antennas.
 Because these antennas may be lower on a tower (especially on Sutro Tower), or have different transmission characteristics than the main antenna, viewers may need to adjust the location or orientation of their antennas.

-How your devices learn about the new change in RF channels depends on the device.
+How your devices learn about the change in RF channels depends on the type of device.

 - For televisions and many ATSC receivers, users will need to perform a channel (re)scan.
 During the scanning process the TV or receiver will tune to each RF frequency and see what channels it finds.
 This is the same process a user would use if a new station were to go on air.

 The observant of you will note that the “testing phase” lasts about 2 months and a station can switch at any time during the testing phase.
-In addition, in order for one stations to start transmitting another station will need to stop transmitting.
-As an example, KGO wll be moving to RF 12, which is currently occupied by KNTV.
+In addition, in some cases in order for one station to start transmitting, another station will need to stop transmitting.
+As an example, KGO will be moving to RF 12, which is currently occupied by KNTV.
+As a result KNTV will need to move first, after which KGO can switch.
 So there is no single day when all stations in the Bay Area will cut over.
 Instead, expect that stations will transition individually during the period.

 Bottom line: Scan Often!